lambdamachine/rfc/common-lambda.md

 Λ = Variables ∪ Abstractions ∪ Applications
 ```

-Now, any variable is a set of one element - a `name`.
+Variable is a set of one element - a `name`.
 Theoretically, anything can be a variable name, thus we can describe it:

 ```
 Variable = {